knmnyn/cs3244-2210/_pages/projects.md

 </table>
 <p><br /></p>

-You will need to form groups and propose a topic to for your project in a formal project proposal.
+You will need to form teams and propose a topic to for your project in a formal project proposal.
 The staff and your peers will give you feedback.
 After the project proposal, you will be assigned a contact TA that you can use as a resource for questions and advice.

 ## Final Project Presentation

-Groups will need to provide the following deliverables:
+Teams will need to provide the following deliverables:

-* A video recording documenting your group's project, limited to 15 minutes maximum (primary deliverable)
+* A video recording documenting your team's project, limited to 15 minutes maximum (primary deliverable)
-* URL to your group's project source code (Git repo or Google Colab link)
+* URL to your team's project source code (Git repo or Google Colab link)
 * Slides used in your video recording (.pptx or .pdf only)

 Detailed grading rubrics for all phases of the project will be provided.